Fallen-Breath/tweakermore/docs/document-en_us.md

 ### weatherOverrideValue

-The client-side weather value to be overridden by tweak tweakmWeatherOverride
+The client-side weather value to be overridden by tweak weatherOverride

 - Category: MC Tweaks
 - Type: option list